arrow2nd/twnyan/docs/en/commands/index.md

 ## Option

 - `-A` `--account <username>`
-  - Specify account to use (if not specified, the main account will be used)
+  - Specify the account to be used for the operation (if omitted, the main account will be specified)
 - `-H` `--help`
   - Display help with options